Denes nad Makedonija: History

-Legal protection
+Legal protection and reception

 Macedonia's Sobranie (legislative chamber) passed legislation titled "The Law on the Anthem of the Republic of Macedonia" on 11 August 1992.
 This officially adopted "Denes nad Makedonija" as the national anthem of the country, with Article 2 specifically confirming the song's status as such.
 However, it did not stipulate which stanzas should be recognized as official.
-The statute technically did not pass with the requisite two-thirds majority as stipulated by Article 5 of the country's constitution for proposals concerning national symbols.
-Although 88 out of the 120 members of the assembly voted for it, Albanian representatives were not involved.
+Article 5 of the country's constitution requires laws regarding national symbols to be approved by a two-thirds majority.
+Although 88 out of the 120 members of the Assembly voted for it, Albanian representatives were not involved.

+In the 2011 IPSOS survey, 84.8% of the respondents said that they liked the anthem, while 15.2% said they did not.
+Ethnically, 54% of the Albanian respondents said they did not like it and 46% said they did, while 97% of the Macedonian respondents said that they liked it.

 Lyrics

 "Denes nad Makedonija", as originally written, consists of four stanzas.
 North Macedonia's law does not exactly specify which stanzas officially constitute the national anthem.
 However, the second stanza is often omitted from the lyrics of the national anthem that are posted on North Macedonia's government websites.

 The lyrics of "Denes nad Makedonija" are reflective of a military marching song, which is fitting given its connection to the Yugoslav Macedonian theatre of the Second World War.
 They are not a call to arms for Macedonians; instead, the hymn uses imagery to take the person singing it back to the time the anthem was written and purports that they themselves were engaging in combat at the time.
 The lyrics previously alluded to the concepts of mothers and motherhood (specifically in the second stanza).
 This is in line with the national anthems – both past and present – of other Southeast European countries like Bosnia and Herzegovina ("Jedna si jedina"), Croatia ("Horvatska domovina"), and Montenegro ("Oj, svijetla majska zoro").
 It discussed how mothers mourn for their fallen sons, who died fighting for the rights and liberty of their country.
 They are comforted for their loss by being reminded of the bravery of their sons and the nobleness of the cause for which they died.
 Although this theme has been described as a "standard anthemic device", it was subsequently expunged from the official words of the state anthem.
+The lyrics which also mention the inter-generational and inter-gender unity in the fight for rights are omitted.